Terms of Service

 1. Scope and Contracting Party

-(1) These General Terms and Conditions (hereinafter "Terms") govern the use of the web-based software platform PV-GlareCheck (hereinafter "Service" or "Platform"), accessible at https://pv-glarecheck.com, operated by PV-SimLab GmbH (in formation), Elbstraße 88/1, 22880 Wedel, Germany (hereinafter "Provider").
+(1) These General Terms and Conditions (hereinafter "Terms") govern the use of the web-based software platform PV-GlareCheck (hereinafter "Service" or "Platform"), accessible at https://pv-glarecheck.com, operated by PV-SimLab GmbH, Elbstraße 88/1, 22880 Wedel, Germany (hereinafter "Provider").

-(2) The Service is intended for businesses, freelancers, and commercial users (hereinafter "User" or "Customer").
+(2) The Service is directed at businesses, freelancers, and commercial users as well as at consumers within the meaning of § 13 of the German Civil Code (BGB) (hereinafter jointly "User" or "Customer").
 Use of the Service requires the User to be of legal age.
+Consumers are entitled to the statutory right of withdrawal pursuant to Section 6 of these Terms.

 (3) Geographic Restriction: Use of the Service from the United States of America (USA) or by individuals and companies domiciled in the USA is not permitted.
 By registering, the User confirms that they are not located in and do not have their domicile in the USA.